BarbyKelly/quizproject/README.md

 The Contents menu learned from: [Everything Quiz](https://github.com/Tony118g/the-everything-quiz/blob/main/README.md)

-Reading The Everything Quiz README, highlighted for the developer the level of details that Quiz website README needs, and the importance of the README.
+Reading The Everything Quiz README, highlighted for the developer the level of details that Quiz website README needs, and demonstrated the value of README.

 ### User Stories: